Splendus/nand2tetris_physical/Readme.md

 ### [03 Sequential Logic](03_Sequential_Logic)

-Build sequential chips `Bit` , `Register` and `PC`, that make use of the data flip flop (DFF) to store the state. `DFF` is considered primitive, so it's not necessary to implement it.
+Build sequential chips `Bit`, `Register` and `PC`, that make use of the data flip flop (DFF) to store the state. `DFF` is considered primitive, so it's not necessary to implement.
 The memory chips `RAM512` and `RAM3840` are based on the primitive `RAM256`, which uses block ram structures integrated in iCE40HX1K. `BitShift9R` and `BitShift8L` are new chips not explained in the original nand2tetris course.
 They serve to connect HACK to different IO-Devices, which are connected using a serial protocol, where data is transmitted bitwise.

 ### [04 Machine Language](04_Machine_Language)